Sharqascc/nnds/README.md

 - installs Python dependencies
 - downloads the default demo video into `videos/traffic_video.mp4`
 - downloads `sam3.pt` into the repo root only if it is missing

+Both the demo video and SAM3 weights are hosted publicly on Hugging Face; no HF token is required. [page:32]

 ### One-cell Colab bootstrap